open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 categories of metrics, and these can assist decisions when creating future metrics.

+Metric names MAY coincide with namespaces.
+For example if `system.processes.created` is a metric name then it is still valid to have a metric named `system.processes`.

 Common attributes SHOULD be consistently named.
 This aids in discoverability and disambiguates similar attributes to metric names.